 This Chicken Salad Croissant Sandwich is a delicious way to use up leftover chicken.
-Toss the cooked chicken with celery, grapes, almonds, and a tangy dressing and serve on a buttery croissant.
+Toss the cooked chicken with celery, grapes, almonds, and a tangy dressing, and serve on a buttery croissant.
 Perfect for brunch, lunch, or bridal or baby showers.

-Chicken salad is one of my favorite ways to use up leftover chicken.
-It's easy to make and keeps for several days in the fridge.
 I love piling the chicken salad on buttery croissants for an anything-but-boring weekday lunch.
-The combination of creamy dressing, crisp celery, sweet grapes, and soft croissants is absolutely delicious!
+The combination of creamy dressing, crisp celery, sweet grapes, and soft croissants is superb!

 Ingredients